The Concert (The General Motors Hour)

-"The Concert" is a 1961 Australian TV GTV-9's Melbourne studios.
-It was directed by Rod Kinnear.
+"The Concert" is a 1961 episode of The General Motors Hour television series, directed by Rod Kinnear at GTV-9s Melbourne studios.
 Australian TV drama was relatively rare at the time.
+The episode aired on 3 June 1961 in Melbourne, and on 10 June 1961 in Brisbane.

 Plot

 Anne is a nurse who is blinded in an air raid during World War Two.
 Her aim is to move back to France to the village where she was blinded and help blind people.
 Determined to be independent, she originally lives with her sister Jenny then moves in to her own apartment.
 While Jenny is away for two weeks, Anne falls for one of her upstairs neighbours, a writer called Jennings, not knowing he is black.
 Jennings decides not to tell Anne he is black and moves away.
 He tells his friend Standish about the affair.